Kerbalism/Kerbalism/README.md

 #COMMUNICATIONS

-  Uplink and downlink transmission require a connection with DSN, and has a specific data rate that degrade with distance.
-  The signal is obstructed by celestial bodies, and can be relayed by other vessels.
-Low-Gain and High-Gain antennas are
-  different: the former can be used for short-range inter-vessel communciations, the latter always point at DSN.
+  Controlling a vessel and transmitting data require a direct or indirect connection with DSN, and has a specific data rate that degrade with distance.
+The signal is obstructed by celestial bodies, but can be relayed by other vessels.
+Low-Gain and High-Gain antennas are modelled: the former used for short-range inter-vessel communciations, the latter always point at DSN.
   Your voyager-style probe will now require a voyager-style antenna, and it will end up having voyager-style transmission rates.